jonnerloller/blog/_posts/2019-07-05-Strong Types.md

 The issues that can be easily resolved are
 1. Better grouping of arguments.
 - In this case, topleft_x,topleft_y, could have been a point2 or a vec2, that represent position, that may help to reduce the number of StrongTypes declared.
 2. Generally speaking, the types that you declare can be reused in multiple places.
-For example the example I gave at the start ```using VertexIndex = StrongType<unsigned,struct VertexIndexTag>; using TriangleIndex = StrongType<unsigned,struct TriangleIndex>;```.
+For example the example I gave at the start

+{% highlight cpp %}using VertexIndex = StrongType<unsigned,struct VertexIndexTag>; using TriangleIndex = StrongType<unsigned,struct TriangleIndex>;{% endhighlight %}

+.
 These Strong types can be declared once, and then used throughout the program.